McMaster-University-Library/Digital-Archive-Tools/Google_Analytics_API_Python_Client/scripts/README.md

 	6. The Google_Analytics_API_Python_Client folder should be located within your local C:\ drive.
 If it is not, copy it into any folder within the C:\ drive.
 Make sure that all file paths within GA_Filter and GA_CreateReport refer to the correct directory.

-	7. Edit the batch file labelled "GA_CreateReport_7daysAgo" with Notepad ++.
+	7. Edit the batch file labelled "GA_CreateReport_30daysAgo" with Notepad ++.
 Change the directory in the second line to the directory in which the batch file is contained.

 	8. Follow the link below to instructions on creating a scheduled task within Windows Task Scheduler.
-Choose the .bat file  "GA_CreateReport_7daysAgo" as the program/script to run.
+Choose the .bat file  "GA_CreateReport_30daysAgo" as the program/script to run.
 You may edit this file if you wish to change the start date of your Google Analytics Query, or you may use the existing 3 batch files already created within the "...\Google_Analytics_API_Python_Client\scripts" folder.

 	http://www.thewindowsclub.com/how-to-schedule-batch-file-run-automatically-windows-7

 	Note: When selecting security options, choose 'Run whether user is logged on or not.
+	Note: Since each report creation script takes at least 24 hours to run, ensure that a minimum of two days is allocated between scheduled scripts.
 	Note: In the case that the user account chosen to run the task does not have administrative privileges, follow this link to give that user 'Log on as Batch Job' Rights. https://www.smartftp.com/support/kb/how-to-give-a-user-log-on-as-a-batch-job-rights-f2691.html